Searching records

 }

-If you'd like to search only some of the tables in the database, you can specify the tables to search in the tables field of the request.
+If you want to search only some tables in the database, provide the tables parameter as part of the request.
 It expects an array, for example:

 });